kxtools/kx-vision/README.md

 ## Overview

-KX-Vision is a powerful Guild Wars 2 addon that enhances your gameplay with real-time information overlays.
-Track players, enemies, and objects around you with customizable ESP displays.
+KX-Vision is a powerful Guild Wars 2 addon that enhances your gameplay with real-time information overlays. **Compatible with the latest Visions of Eternity expansion.** Track players, enemies, and objects around you with customizable ESP displays.
 Inspect player gear at a glance, monitor combat performance, and never miss a resource node or vista again.
 Built using GW2's official MumbleLink API.

 ## Features